 - Acceptance Rate – 56%

-Simon Fraser University was established in 1965.
-Its three campuses can be found in the Vancouver, Burnaby, and Surrey municipalities of British Columbia, Canada.
-SFU’s main aim is to stay Canada’s top community-engaged research university.
-Being one of the younger universities on the globe, Times Higher Education has listed Simon Fraser University into the 100 world universities under 50.
-In 2015, they attained formal accreditation from the Northwest Commission on Colleges and Universities.
-Now, SFU has grown to a population of 30,000 students who can choose from over a hundred degree programs.
-SFU is also the lone Canadian university competing in the NCAA.
-Their athletic teams are known as the Clan.
+In 1965, Simon Fraser University was established.
+You can find its three campuses in the municipalities of Vancouver, Burnaby, and Surrey in British Columbia, Canada.
+The primary goal of SFU is to remain the leading community-engaged research university in Canada.
+Times Higher Education, being one of the world’s youngest universities, has classified Simon Fraser University among the 100 world universities under 50.
+They received formal accreditation in 2015 from the Northwest Colleges and Universities Commission.
+SFU has now expanded to a population of 30,000 students who have more than a hundred degree programs to choose from.
+SFU is also the only university in Canada participating in the NCAA.
+Their sports teams are referred to as The Clan.

 5. McMaster University